askoufis/dotfiles/README.md

 The exception to this is for OS-specific config.
 In those cases, a suffix of `-{OS}` is appended to the folder.
-For example `ghostty-linux` contains the linux-specific configuration for `ghostty`, whereas `ghostty-mac` contains the macOS-specific configuration for `ghostty`.
+For example `ghostty-linux` contains the Linux-specific configuration for `ghostty`, whereas `ghostty-mac` contains the MacOS-specific configuration for `ghostty`.
 OS-specific configuration is usually included into the main configuration file via some method exposed by the app you're configuring.
 For example, `ghostty` supports including other `.toml` files within your man config file.